vitorgalvao/tiny-scripts/README.md

 ### makeicns
 Make an icns file from a png

-### photo-date-rename
-Rename image files to the date and time they were taken

 ### pingpong
 Stitch a video with its reversed version, for continuous loops